-Traditional MySQL Replication provides a simple Primary-Secondary approach to replication.
+Traditional MySQL Replication provides a simple source to replica approach to replication.
 The source is the primary, and there are one or more replicas, which are secondaries.
-The source executes transactions, commits them and then they are later (thus asynchronously) sent to the replicas to be either re-executed (in statement-based replication) or applied (in row-based replication).
+The source applies transactions, commits them and then they are later (thus asynchronously) sent to the replicas to be either re-executed (in statement-based replication) or applied (in row-based replication).
 It is a shared-nothing system, where all servers have a full copy of the data by default.

 There is also semisynchronous replication, which adds one synchronization step to the protocol.
-This means that the Primary waits, at commit time, for the secondary to acknowledge that it has received the transaction.
-Only then does the Primary resume the commit operation.
+This means that the primary waits, at apply time, for the secondary to acknowledge that it has received the transaction.
+Only then does the primary resume the commit operation.

-In the two pictures above, you can see a diagram of the classic asynchronous MySQL Replication protocol (and its semisynchronous variant as well).
-Diagonal arrows represent messages exchanged between servers or messages exchanged between servers and the client application.
+In the two pictures there is a diagram of the classic asynchronous MySQL Replication protocol (and its semisynchronous variant as well).
+The arrows between the different instances represent messages exchanged between servers or messages exchanged between servers and the client application.